 Punctuality is very important.
 If a student comes to school after 8:00 am, that student is to report to the school office for a tardy slip which will permit entrance into class.
-The building principal will deal with excessive tardiness.
+An accumulation of more than three tardies during any semester will result in a detention and a \$10 fine.